net-daemon/docs/docs/v3/app_model/custom_config.md

 }
 ```

-This Fancy App simply reads the config we set up and writes it to the configured logger(s).
+`MyFancyApp` simply reads the config we set up and writes it to the configured logger(s).
 When run it would log "My config value is My Super Awesome Value"

 ### Additional options / other config providers

 You are free to add your own custom ConfigProviders or any system that implements the `Microsoft.Extensions.Configuration.IConfigurationProvider` interface.